 What photos could you take better?
-If you can’t take better photos – buy them at Dreamstime.com or another stock photo agency for < $10 per photo.
+If you can’t take better photos – buy the rights at Dreamstime.com or another stock photo agency for < $10 per photo.

 2. New Information.
 Once you have the basics covered, you need to add something new to your niche.
 Maybe it’s new food.
 Do you have any new recipes nobody else has?
 Do you have any ideas for swapping or adding ingredients to known dishes that nobody else has done?
 Time to experiment and make some of your own food creations.

-- Take the photos yourself – investing whatever you need to in order to produce near perfect quality food photos.
+- Take the photos yourself – investing in whatever you need to in order to produce near-perfect quality food photos.

 - Buy stock food photos like everyone else.
 We use Dreamstime.com – you can use whomever you like.
 They do have like 30 million plus photos to choose from, and the quality is high!

-You might try searching Flickr.com for creative commons licensed photos you can use – but that is a big hastle and few people label their food images well enough to find what you’re going to be looking for.
+You might try searching Flickr.com for Creative Commons licensed photos you can use – but that is a big hassle and few people label their food images well enough to find what you’re going to be looking for.
 Then, what if they change the license later and claim they never offered it for free use and you have it on your blog?
 Problems.
-It’s always better in our opinion to take the photos yourself, or buy them at Dreamstime.
+It’s always better in our opinion to take the photos yourself or buy them at Dreamstime.